gmofishsauce/ct/README.md

 1. Pull the repo and open a command line tool in the repo's top level directory, `<repo-path>/ct`.

 1. `cd sf/Stockfish-master/src` and `make`.
 This will give examples of the required platform-specific command line.
 There are many supported architectures. **There's no need to optimize.** I recommend using `ARCH=x86-64` or `ARCH=apple-silicon` as appropriate, e.g. `make -j profile-build ARCH=apple-silicon`.
-If you have issues building Stockfirst for your platform, please let me know.
+If you have issues building Stockfish for your platform, please let me know.

 1. Move the generated binary up a couple of directories: `mv stockfish ../..`, so the binary should be called `<repo-path>/ct/sf/stockfish`.